yireo/yireo-slides/slides/yireo/extdn_practices.md

 ---
 # ExtDN Working Groups
+- Extension Quality
+- Interoperability
+- Communications

+---
+# ExtDN Working Groups
-- ExtDN Extension Quality
+- Extension Quality
     - Collaboration with Magento Marketplace
     - PHP CodeSniffer
+- Interoperability
+- Communications

+---
+# ExtDN Working Groups
+- Extension Quality
-- ExtDN Interoperability
+- Extension Interoperability
+- Communications
+    - Talk with each other
-    - PWA & Magento extensions
+    - Talk with Magento & Adobe
+    - Talk with you

+---
+# ExtDN Working Groups
+- Extension Quality
+- Extension Interoperability
-~ ExtDN Communications
+- Communications
     - Talk with each other
     - Talk with Magento & Adobe
     - Talk with you